 Drought-Tolerant Tomatoes:

-If you must grow tomatoes (and of course you must!) then pick a drought resistant variety.
+If you must grow tomato plants (and of course you must!) then pick a drought resistant variety.
 Tomatoes typically require consistent moisture but some varieties have adapted to drier conditions.
 Look for varieties, such as 'Sun Gold' or 'Roma,' which have developed to conserve water and tolerate dry spells.
 While they still benefit from regular watering, these varieties can handle a bit of neglect without sacrificing fruit production or ending up with Blossom End Rot.

 How to Water your Garden During a Hose Pipe Ban: Innovative Solutions

-The first thing to say is that yalthough hoses are convenient, you are always going to use less water with a watering can than a hose so worth trying to use one where practical.
+The first thing to say is that although hoses are convenient, you are always going to use less water with a watering can than a hose so worth trying to use one where practical.
 During periods of drought or hose pipe bans, it's crucial to find alternative methods to keep your vegetable garden watered without breaking the rules.
 Here are a few ideas:

 Water butt between a garden shed and a raised bed vegetable garden